IQTLabs/BirdsEye/README.md

 tracking of radio frequency (RF) signals via reinforcement learning (RL) techniques implemented on low-fidelity sensors.
-This permits the in-situ observation-training RL paradigm without the need for significant compute hardware such as graphical processing units (GPU).
+This permits training and inference without the need for significant compute hardware such as graphical processing units (GPU).
 Instead, these methods can
-be run on low-cost, commercial, off-the-shelf technology, providing capabilities to applications in which covert or concealed sensors are paramount in deployment, or where more sensitive sensors do not function or cannot be installed due to the nature of the environment.
+be run on low-cost, commercial-off-the-shelf technology, providing capabilities to applications in which low-cost sensors are paramount in deployment, or where more sensitive sensors do not function or cannot be installed due to the nature of the environment.